Geoshape#

 )

-# create a bar chart with a similar condition on the opacity encoding.
+# create a bar chart with the same conditional ``opacity`` encoding.

 bars = (